 Core to the mission of Camp Starfish are our 1:1 programs.
-Sessions vary in length from 5 to 14 days, but all 1:1 programs are overnight residential camps that take place on our main campgrounds.
-They encompass all of the fun of a traditional camp experience with the support of a 1:1 staffto-camper ratio.
+Sessions vary in length from 5 to 14 days, but all 1:1 programs are overnight residential camps, most taking place in our main camp cabins.
+They encompass all of the fun of a traditional camp experience with the support of a 1:1 staff-to-camper ratio.

-Sibling Camp TIDES Vista BeachCombers Treetops Teen Adventure Week LARP Week August Bonus Week Year-Round Weekenders Family Camp
+Sibling Camp TIDES Vista Teen Weeks Treetops LARP Week August Bonus Week Year-Round Weekenders Family Camp Starfish Day Out